Is Sparkling Water Bad for Your Oral Health? What You Should Know About Its Effects on Your Teeth

 The fizzy carbonated water is made (or exists in nature) by infusing carbon dioxide into water.
 This gives carbonated water its distinctive bubbles, but it also creates a higher acid level than found in normal water.

 And this concerns some scientists.
-In 2001, the Journal of Oral Rehabilitation published a study showing that sparkling mineral waters have slightly more significant erosive potential than plain water – though they also noted that chance of damage was small and dramatically lower than that of soft drinks.
+In 2001, the Journal of Oral Rehabilitation published a study showing that sparkling mineral waters have slightly more significant erosive potential than plain water – though they also noted that the chance of damage was slight and dramatically lower than that of soft drinks.

 There are more studies to consider:

-• In one study, carbonated beverages were found to destroy the enamel, but only if they contained sugar.
-In fact, non-carbonated sweet drinks like Gatorade were more harmful than sugar-free carbonated beverages like Diet Coke (Diet Coke).
+- In one study, carbonated beverages were found to destroy the enamel, but only if they contained sugar.
+Non-carbonated sweet drinks like Gatorade were more harmful than sugar-free carbonated beverages like Diet Coke (Diet Coke).

-• In another study, samples of tooth enamel were placed in various beverages for up to 24 hours.
-The sugar-sweetened carbonated and non-carbonated beverages resulted in significantly more significant enamel loss than diet drinks.
+- In another study, samples of tooth enamel were placed in various beverages for up to 24 hours.
+The sugar-sweetened carbonated and non-carbonated beverages resulted in significantly more enamel loss than diet drinks.

-One thing that is clear in all the studies is that whatever threat carbonation may offer up, it pales in comparison to the threat of sugary drinks.
+One thing that is clear in all the studies is that whatever threat carbonation may pose, it pales in comparison to the threat of sugary drinks.

 So, how safe is sparkling water?